PowerStat/TemplateEngine/README.md

 Other build tools like gradle will work analogous.

+To compile this project yourself you could use:

+    mvn clean install org.pitest:pitest-maven:mutationCoverage site

+or simply:

+     mvn clean install

 ## Usage

 For usage in your own projects please read the Javadoc's and follow the examples in the unittests.